redis/redis-doc/commands/incr.md

 If there are more than 10 requests in the same second the counter will reach a value greater than 10, otherwise it will expire and start again from 0.

-**In the above code there is a race condition**.
+**The above code is not safe from exceptional behavior**.
 If for some reason the client performs the `INCR` command but does not perform the `EXPIRE` the key will be leaked until we'll see the same IP address again.

-This can be fixed easily turning the `INCR` with optional `EXPIRE` into a Lua script that is send using the `EVAL` command (only available since Redis version 2.6).
+One solution to this is using a default TTL for your redis keys.
+Another solution is converting the `INCR` with optional `EXPIRE` into a Lua script that is sent using the `EVAL` command (only available since Redis version 2.6).

 ```
-local current
+local value
-current = redis.call("incr",KEYS[1])
+value = redis.call("incr",KEYS[1])
-if tonumber(current) == 1 then
+if tonumber(value) == 1 then
     redis.call("expire",KEYS[1],1)
 end
 ```

-There is a different way to fix this issue without using scripting, but using Redis lists instead of counters.
+You could also use Redis lists instead of counters.
+This implementation is more complex and uses more advanced features, but has the advantage of remembering the IP addresses of the clients currently performing an API call.
+This could be useful depending on the application.

-The implementation is more complex and uses more advanced features but has the advantage of remembering the IP addresses of the clients currently performing an API call, that may be useful or not depending on the application.
+**This implementation is not safe for concurrent usage**

 ```
 FUNCTION LIMIT_API_CALL(ip)